 Submitted amicus brief on behalf of the National Association of Home Builders, Home Builders Association of Tennessee, and Home Builders Association of Greater Knoxville to the Tennessee Supreme Court in West Bend Mutual Ins.
 Co. v.
 Healy Homes, LLC, arguing that the Tennessee Supreme Court should follow a narrower construction of the standard “Pollution Exclusion” in a CGL policy.

 Lead counsel on lawsuit against carrier that denied coverage under client’s first-party property policy for Hurricane Harvey loss.
-Case resulted in seven figure settlement for client.
+The case resulted in a seven-figure settlement for the client.

 Obtained multi-million dollar settlement for a general contractor in a dispute involving coverage for a complex construction defect suit, in which primary and excess insurers all denied coverage.

-Obtained summary judgment and dismissal of all claims against owner and general contractor in a third party over personal injury action brought by injured employee of subcontractor.
-The owner, general contractor, and plaintiff’s employer were insured under an owner controlled insurance program (“OCIP”).
-The court applied section 406.123 of the Texas Labor Code to extend the protection of the worker’s compensation bar to the owner and general contractor.
+Obtained summary judgment and dismissal of all claims against the owner and general contractor in a third-party over personal injury action brought by an injured employee of a subcontractor.
+The owner, general contractor, and plaintiff’s employer were insured under an owner-controlled insurance program (“OCIP”).
+The court applied section 406.123 of the Texas Labor Code to extend the protection of the workers’ compensation bar to the owner and general contractor.

 Prepared amicus brief in support of Austin Bridge & Road, LP in Austin Bridge & Road, LP v.
 Suarez, et al., — S.W.3d —, 2018 WL 2049356 (Tex.
 App.—Houston [1st Dist.]
 May 3, 2018, no pet.).
-Court enforced OCIP workers compensation bar under Section 406.123 of the Texas Labor Code, reversed $17 million verdict and rendered take nothing verdict in wrongful death suit brought by survivors of sub-subcontractor’s employee, who died while performing work on McClane Stadium project at Baylor University.
-Court confirmed previous Texas cases holding that all contractors and subcontractors on the project that were insured under the OCIP were entitled to comp bar protection.
+Court enforced OCIP workers’ compensation bar under Section 406.123 of the Texas Labor Code, reversed $17 million verdict, and rendered a take nothing verdict in wrongful death suit brought by survivors of sub-subcontractor’s employee, who died while performing work on McClane Stadium project at Baylor University.
+The court confirmed previous Texas cases holding that all contractors and subcontractors on the project that were insured under the OCIP were entitled to comp bar protection.

-Regularly work with construction clients, prior to engaging in coverage litigation, to ensure that insurance carriers are properly defending their insureds, contributing to settlement of covered property damage and bodily injury claims, and paying first party claims under business risk and commercial property policies.
+Regularly work with construction clients, before engaging in coverage litigation, to ensure that insurance carriers are properly defending their insureds, contributing to the settlement of covered property damage and bodily injury claims, and paying first-party claims under business risk and commercial property policies.

 Speaking Engagements & Presentations